Aprilia SR 150Change Scooter

 Aprilia SR 150 Highlights

-It also gets a all-new semi-digital instrument console, which replaces the old analogue unit.
+As for the BS4 Aprilia SR 150, it was last updated with an all-new semi-digital instrument console, which replaces the old analogue unit.
 The console comes with warning lights, which include an oil change reminder and low-fuel indicator.
-Apart from this, the 2019 SR 150 also packs a USB phone charger in the underseat storage bin as standard.
+Apart from this, the SR 150 also packs a USB phone charger in the underseat storage bin as standard.
 The scooter also gets the 'Aprilia Connect' app, which offers features like navigation, mobile connectivity, distress button and vehicle tracking.
-Along with existing black and white colour options, the scooter now comes finished in three new paint schemes - Matte Blue, Olive Matte Green and Carbon Black.
-However, the Carbon Edition is priced at Rs 73,500.

 SR 150 Price List (Variants)

 |SR 150 STD154.8 cc||Rs.77,360|

 |SR 150 ABS154.8 cc||Rs.85,394|

 |City Mileage||37.88 kmpl|

 SR 150 User Reviews

 - Looks (14)